scdl-org/scdl/README.md

   -p                 Download all playlist of an user -c                 Continue if a music already exist -o [offset]        Begin with a custom offset
-  --path [path]      Use a custom path for this time --hidewarnings     Hide Warnings. (use with precaution) --addtofile        Add the artist name to the filename if it isn't in the filename already --onlymp3          Download only the mp3 file even if the track is Downloadable --error            Only print debug information (Error/Warning) --debug            Print every information and --hide-progress    Hide the wget progress bar
+  --path [path]      Download the music to a custom path --hidewarnings     Hide Warnings. (use with precaution) --addtofile        Add the artist name to the filename if it isn't in the filename already --onlymp3          Download only the mp3 file even if the track is Downloadable --error            Swho only error and warning --debug            Print debugging information --hide-progress    Hide the progress bar
 ```